Alpine skiing-Italy's Brignone wins women's combined gold, Shiffrin disqualified

 Brignone completed the super-G in 1:10.28, 0.71 seconds quicker than Swiss Lara Gut-Behrami and Norway's Ragnhild Mowinckel who were joint second fastest, however the two speed specialists did not participate in the second leg.

-Instead it was Switzerland's Holdener who won the slalom part, a fourth of second ahead of Brignone, but the overall margin was too big to threaten the 32-year-old.
+Instead, it was 2017 and 2019 Alpine combined world champion, Switzerland's Holdener who won the slalom part, a fourth of second ahead of Brignone, but the overall margin was too big to threaten the 32-year-old.

+"It couldn’t be better.
+I had no idea what had happened in the slalom for the first racers.
+I knew I had to give everything and I wasn’t sure if it was enough," Holdener said, adding that a second place was unbelievable.

+The next women's event at the world championships will be the super-G on Wednesday.

 (Reporting by Tommy Lund in Gdansk; Editing by Ken Ferris)